-What’s a better wake-up alarm? your kid hollering from a room in the distance, or finding her foot in your face?
-Given that I’ve woken up for the past 8 years, with all three of my daughters in bed with me, you’d think I have a ready-made answer but I still have to think about it for a minute, and I usually come to the same conclusion: foot in the face wins.
-“Yeah, better than 50/50,” agrees my husband about our co-sleeping situation.
+What is the best wake-up call? your child screaming from a distance, or finding his or her foot in your face?
+As I woke up 8 years ago, with my three daughters sleeping with me, you might think I had an answer already made but I still have to think for a minute, and I often come to the same conclusion: a foot in the face wins. . .
+“Yeah, it’s better than 50/50,” my husband admitted about our sleeping together.

-I know that co-sleeping is not for everyone and that it can be potentially dangerous, but I also know many moms like me start with the best buy-the-book intentions and end up making a sharp U-turn along the way.
+I know that sleeping together is not for everyone and can be dangerous, but I also know that many mothers like me start with good intentions to buy a book and end up making a sharp U-turn along the way.
 I think that’s okay too.
-For me, the alternative to co-sleeping was more precarious.
-My logic was and still is that I’m clumsier and way more accident-prone — as a half sleep-waking mom lifting her baby out of a crib or sitting up in a rocker than I am lying next to her in the middle of my bed, with the added benefit of being able to press my hand against her chest now and then to make sure she’s still breathing — neurotic as that may sound.
+For me, the other way of sleeping together was very dangerous.
+My understanding was that I was still a very confused and dangerous person – like a sleepy mother lifting her baby off the bed or sitting on a rocker rather than lying next to her in the middle of my baby. in bed, with the added benefit of being able to press my hand against his chest constantly to make sure he is still breathing – it makes sense as that might sound.

-That being said, once our girls were past the infant stage, my husband and I were determined to get them back into their beds.
-We wanted them to learn to sleep on their own; we also wanted our nights back.
-We were almost successful.
-The girls start out in their rooms, which helps.
-But inevitably, around midnight, they creep into ours one by one, stealthily slipping under our covers as if they’ve got a silent pact with each other to make the nightly pilgrimage.
-Half the time we’re down for the count and don’t even notice, but when we do we don’t force them out, we just try to go back to sleep.
+As mentioned earlier, when our daughters were growing up, my husband and I were determined to make their beds.
+We wanted them to learn to sleep alone; we too wanted our night back.
+We have almost succeeded.
+The girls start in their rooms, it helps.
+But inevitably, at midnight, they came one by one to our house, crawling under our covers as if they had a peace treaty at night.
+Half of the time it is small to count and we do not see at all, but when we see we do not force them, we just try to sleep again.
 It usually works.

-A few chaotic wake-ups every week are guaranteed, but there are lovely calm mornings too — when I’m up early and want to press snooze on endless repeat at the sight of my girls lined up like peacefully sleeping sardines.
-Because I know that the days of our family bed are numbered and that in a flash I’ll open my eyes and they will be gone.
-Will we miss their sweaty heads then?
-The rise and fall of their chests?
-Their feet in our faces?
+A few informal wakes each week are guaranteed, but there is also a good quiet morning again – when I wake up very early and want to suppress the urge for endless repetition when I see my girls lined up like sardines sleeping peacefully.
+Because I know that the days of sleeping at home are numbered and I will just open my eyes and not open them again.
+Will we remember their sweaty heads?
+The rising and falling of their breasts?
+Their feet on our faces?
 Yes, I think we will.